 - Clear out your pantry, kitchen cabinets, and drawers and wipe down.
 Store or donate equipment you don’t use, such as small appliances or cookware.
 Discard stale spices and any outdated items.

 - Clean the refrigerator and freezer.
 Vacuum the cooling coils under or behind your refrigerator.

-There you go!
+There you go, hope you enjoyed these tips.
 Conquer that clutter and give your house a good cleaning and you’ll feel healthier, refreshed, and revitalized.
 What are you waiting for?

 Image courtesy of scottchan and khongkitwiriyachan at FreeDigitalPhotos.net.